resolvt/resolvt.github.io/getting-started.md

 > **NOTE:** The user you are trying to invite to the workspace must be signed up to Resolvt instance.

 <video src="media/getting-started/invite.mp4" controls></video>

+### Installing the plugin
+The IDE plugin is required to create technical debt tickets.
+It also provides the possibility to browse and edit tickets within a project.

+#### Intellij IDEA
+Install plugin from.

+Install the Resolvt Integration plugin from the  <a href="https://plugins.jetbrains.com/plugin/20735-resolvt-integration" target="_blank">JetBrains Marketplace</a>.

+> Alternatively, in your IDE go to **File > Settings > Plugins > Marketplace** tab.
+Search for "Resolvt" and install the "Resolvt Integration" plugin.

+After the plugin is installed, in the IDE:

+1. Go to **Settings > Tools > Resolvt**.
+2. In the **Advanced** section, enter the URL of your Resolvt instance in the **Host** field.
+If you are not using a self-hosted version, leave this field as is.
+3. Click **Connect to Resolvt**.
+You will be redirected to Resolvt, where you will be prompted to enter an authorization code if you are logged in.
+4. In the settings dialog, enter the authorization code in the **Code** field and click **Ok**.
+5. If the connection is successful, you will see the **Logged as ...** label in the settings dialog.

+<video src="media/getting-started/plugin-setup.mp4" controls></video>

+## Using Resolvt
+### Reporting tecnical debt
+When workspace is set up in Resolvt and the pluging is installed to your IDE and connected to Resolvt instance you can report your first technical debt ticket.
+To do that:

+1. Open Java or Kotlin file in your project.
+2. Find a method/function or class you think should be marked as a technical debt
+3. Right click -> **Add Debt Binding (Repot Debt)**
+4. Choose one of possible binding options
+5. _[Optional] Add more bindings repeating the steps 1-3_
+6. Enter ticket title and description in the tool window
+7. Click **Submit**

+<video src="media/getting-started/report.mp4" controls></video>